top of page

 I was an introverted girl who felt different from other children.
 Social situations overwhelmed me, and I was much happier playing in the fields behind my house or singing to my chickens.
 Immersing myself in nature gave me an escape from the confusing world around me, and later, reading books expanded my horizons.

 As I learned about myself, I realised I could listen well and empathise with the experiences of others.
 I worked in social care as a support worker and manager, assisting adults with mental health issues and substance misuse, as well as young people leaving care.
 I trained as a counsellor in my twenties and used my skills voluntarily on helplines such as Rape Crisis and Samaritans.
-In my forties, I trained as a gardener, working in private gardens and sharing my knowledge and skills with a local learning disability charity.
+In my forties, I trained as a gardener, working in private gardens and sharing my knowledge with a local learning disability charity.

 Nature and me.